FAQ pension scheme

 In the case of citizens of third countries, it depends whether a social security agreement has been concluded between Germany and your own country on mutual recognition of accrued rights.
 If there is no such social security agreement, you are only eligible for a German pension if contributions have been paid to the German pension scheme for at least 60 months.
 For shorter periods it may be worth applying to have your contributions refunded.

-Having paid 144 monthly contributions you are eligible for a German pension if you have reached pensionable age.
-The size of the pension is worked out individually during the authorisation process.
-Apart from the amount and number of monthly contributions made, factors which may affect the size of the pension include periods which are creditable although no contributions were paid during them, such as education, child-rearing or unemployment.
+Having paid 144 monthly contributions you are eligible for a German pension if you have reached pension age.
+The size of the pension is calculated individually during the authorisation process.
+Apart from the amount and number of monthly contributions made, factors which may affect the size of the pension include periods which contribute to working periods, though no contributions were paid during them, such as education, child-rearing or unemployment.